nawabahmadreshi/documentation/pages/getting-started/content-sharing-tutorial.md

 2. Check the box that says **Enable Universal Links** in the “iOS redirects” section
 3. Type in your Apple App Prefix (Team ID that you copied)
 {% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/apple_app_prefix_in_dashboard.png" center 3-quarters %}
-4. Type in your Bundle Identifier from Xcode
+4. Type in your Bundle Identifier from Xcode (*Project file* -> General)
-4. Scroll to the bottom and Save
+5. Scroll to the bottom and Save

 ### Add the Associated Domains entitlement to your project

 1. Go to the “Capabilities” tab of your project file
 2. Scroll down and in the “Associated Domains” section flip the switch in the right hand side from “Off” to “On”- enabling Associated Domains
+{% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/associated_domains_ON.png" center actual %}
   * A message may pop up asking you to select a “Development Team to use for provisioning”.
 Choose the name associated with your Apple Developer Account
-{% image src="/img/pages/getting-started/content-sharing-tutorial/screenshots/associated_domains_ON.png" center actual %}
-3. Go to the [Link Settings](https://dashboard.branch.io/#/settings/link) tab in the Dashboard Settings
+3. Go to the [Link Settings](https://dashboard.branch.io/#/settings/link) tab in the Branch Dashboard
 4. Locate the “Default domain name” box from the “Custom Link Domain” area
-5. In the “Domains” section of “Associated Domains” click the `+` and add the following entries:
+5. In the “Domains” section of “Associated Domains” in Xcode click the `+` and add the following entries:

 	> * `applinks:xxxx.app.link` (ex. if your default domain name is `abcd.app.link`, then type in `applinks:abcd.app.link`)
 	> * `applinks:xxxx-alternate.app.link` (ex. if your default domain name is `abcd.app.link`, then type in `applinks:abcd-alternate.app.link`)